 Court dates are set during normal business hours, requiring parties to miss work or parenting time whenever necessary.
 Litigation takes precedence over all other obligations, disrupting parties’ normal calendars and activities.
 Navigating the system and its administrative nuances is taxing enough, but when all the major marital issues are as yet unaddressed and unresolved, litigants can experience extraordinary pressure and their lives unraveling into chaos.

 During this period, parties proceed with discovery, the production of extensive financial documentation requested by the adversary.
 They also respond to interrogatories also demanded by the adversary, made up of a multitude of written questions, many of which are surprisingly broad.
 Each party is responsible for requesting and responding to discovery.

 Mediation is much different.

-Divorce can be difficult for children, and when there is conflict and discord between parents, it reverberates with the children.
-Amicable divorce maintains a respectful, cooperative relationship with your former spouse that can be critical to the security and development of your children.
+Divorce can be difficult for children, and when there is conflict and acrimony between parents, the discord reverberates with the children, often long after the action is final.

 Cooperative divorces encourage viable, sound relationships between former spouses critical to the security and development of children.